Khainguyen1349/MoMPython_KN/README.md

 # MoMPython_KN
 Try to translate Matlab code from Makarov book into python and then play with antenna designs and analysis.

-As the Jupiter notebooks have some dynamic figures, it is suggested to check the notbook with
+As the Jupiter notebooks have some dynamic figures, it is suggested to check the notebook with

 https://nbviewer.jupyter.org/